|La Máquina 1942|

 LW: Félix Loustau (Argentina)

-A member of River Plate's "La Máquina.
-It is considered to be one of the greatest team ever assembled in the history of South American football.
-They dominated Argentine football during the first half of the 1940s, winning eight national titles during his time at the club.
+A member of River Plate's "La Máquina, one of the greatest team in the history of South American football.
+He won eight national titles during his time at the club.
 He usually played as an outside left and he is considered to be one of Argentina's greatest wingers.
-Because the peak of his career was during the Second World War, his international career was very limited.
+Because the peak of his career was during the 2nd World War, his international career was very limited.
 Nevertheless, he played 28 times for Argentina scoring ten goals.
 He won three straight Copa America in 1945, 1946, and 1947.

 CM: Americo Gallego (Argentina)